zognin/tp/docs/UserGuide.md

 **:bookmark: Note:**<br>

-* Ingredients are identified by name and unit.
-This means that `in/Apple iq/2 iu/whole` is considered a duplicate of `in/Apple iq/30 iu/whole`.

-* INGREDIENT_NAME and INGREDIENT_UNIT attributes are matched exactly, including their casing.
+* INGREDIENT_NAME and INGREDIENT_UNIT attributes are matched exactly, including their casing to detect duplicates.
   This means that `in/Apple iq/2 iu/whole` is not the same ingredient as `in/apple iq/2 iu/Whole`
   and both ingredients may exist together in the inventory.